Survey Tool Guide

 A forum post can be specific to a particular data point or a general issue.
 In either case, create a new forum post to an item.

-Create forum posts from the Information panel in the voting window.
+Create forum posts from the Info Panel in the voting window

 1. Vote on an item (or add new +) for the item you want to suggest changing.

-2. In the Information panel on the right, there are two buttons to indicate the type of forum posts:
+1. In the Info Panel on the right, there are two buttons to indicate the type of forum posts:

 1. Request You have voted on a non-winning item, and you want to Request others to change their votes.